spacelift-io/user-documentation/docs/integrations/audit-trail.md

 We provide a [reference implementation](https://github.com/spacelift-io-examples/terraform-aws-spacelift-events-collector){: rel="nofollow"} for sending the Audit Trail logs to an AWS S3 bucket.

 It works as-is but can also be tweaked to route the logs to other destinations with minimal effort.

+## Failures

+Audit trail deliveries are retried on failure.